Important remark for all users only reading headlines:

 • 8192000: Possible together with a RSPx hardware only.

-• Column "Bit Width": Possible entries are 8 or 16 Bits.
-Only for the RSPx and the Airspy hardware.
+• Column "Bit Width": Possible entries are 8 or 16 bits.
+Only for the RSPx.
+The Airspy hardware allows only 16 bits.

 Remark: The TCP/IP data rate doubles with 16 Bit compared to 8 Bit.

-• Column "Autostart": If checked, the QIRX I/Q data server program is started automatically.
+• Column "Autostart": If checked, the selected QIRX I/Q data server program (the "driver". e.g. rtl_tcp) is started automatically.
 If unchecked, it is assumed to be already running with the correct parameters.
+Usually, in this case it has been started manually.

 Please note: "Autostart" does NOT mean that the receiver is started automatically after having started QIRX.
 For live reception the blue triangle at the top of each receiver must always be clicked on.